X16Community/faq/faq.md

 is still under revision and will be modified for the second run of developer boards, with a cartridge port on the case's right side.

-As the Developer Edition is mATX, most mATX cases should work.
+As the Gen-1 system is mATX, most mATX cases should work.
 There are also community members working on their own cases, some of which may be available from them directly or available under a free license (e.g. Creative Commons) for folks that have the means can make their own.